-2024 Guide to Counseling Scholarships
+2025 Guide to Counseling Scholarships

 Counselors make a career out of providing help to people who need it.
-But the educational requirements for becoming a counselor often mean aspiring counselors need some help of their own, too.
+However, the educational requirements for becoming a counselor often mean that aspiring counselors need some help of their own, too.
 The cost of undergraduate and graduate programs has grown significantly more expensive over the last decade, and salaries haven’t kept pace.
 Many aspiring counselors turn to scholarships to reduce their financial burden and focus on getting the training they need.

 Counseling scholarships are generally grouped into three categories: general, regional, and demographic.
 General counseling scholarships are available to practically every counseling student, though they may focus on a particular specialty or need area.
 Regional scholarships are available only to applicants who live, study, or work in a certain region—and that region can be as small as a single county or school, or as large as a multi-state area.
 Demographic scholarships prioritize particular demographic groups and often focus on the service of those groups, too.